Losant/losant-docs/docs/organizations/overview.md

 ![Organization Settings](/images/organizations/org-settings.png "Organization Settings")

 You can remove current members, or change the role of current members - although you cannot change your own role.
-You can also send out invitations to the organization by email address - users that you invite will receive an invitation email from Structure with a link which will allow them to accept (and thereby become an organization member) or decline the invitation.
+You can also send out invitations to the organization by email address - users that you invite will receive an invitation email from Losant with a link which will allow them to accept (and thereby become an organization member) or decline the invitation.